Spaces for Ideas Marketing Banner

 This is for all those reasons that I started to work on the ergonomics of the hairdryer.
 I have made research on different shapes in blue foam and I came back to the hairdressers to decide together what could be the three most adapted shapes.

 The fascinating part of her process is what I like to call “design by making”.
-Ariane jumps head on into making sketch models from her sketches to test out her form.
-As you can see, her meaningful design solutions was because she got real quick.
+Ariane jumps head-on into making sketch models from her sketches to test out her form.
+As you can see, her meaningful design solutions were because she got real quick.
 Sadly, this sort of “design by making” methodology is almost hardly done these days.

 Via: Core77.